AaronHartigan/DudeTruck/README.md

 informative feedback.
 When the user goes to save their settings, it displays a saving indicator.
 Furthermore, it also signifies when the save completes.
 Other examples of good UI include our use of checkboxes in the settings page.

+### Unfinished Features

+Our app does not currently allow users to leave reviews.
+All other planned features exist.